freeCodeCamp/boilerplate-probability-calculator/README.md

 Since this is based on random draws, the probability will be slightly different each time the code is run.

-*Hint: Consider using the modules that are already imported at the top of `prob_calculator.py`.*
+*Hint: Consider using the modules that are already imported at the top of `prob_calculator.py`.
+Do not initialize random seed within `prob_calculator.py`.*

 ### Development